The Wine Lovers Tour

 Average 27 miles daily with a maximum of 33 miles.
 Four days cycling place-to-place and the option of cycling circuits on the stay-put days.

-Staying for one or more nights on wine producing properties.(The itinerary described above can be adjusted as neccessary).
+Staying for one or more nights on wine-producing properties (the itinerary described above can be adjusted as necessary).

 - The tour passes through (or close by) almost half of the recognised Bordeaux appellations with the option of adding extra days to ride out of Bordeaux to sample the Medoc terroirs.